 - Steer away from products with quick-fix claims or statements that imply they can prevent or treat any disease or condition.

 - For vitamins and minerals, make sure the amounts listed on the product label are below the upper limit and not much higher than the recommended daily allowances.
+See the Office of Dietary Supplements, National Institutes of Health information page about these recommendations.

 Updated 28 November 2022